Heavy metal genres: Speed metal

 Speed metal originated in the late 1970s and early 1980s out of the new wave of British heavy metal, and was the direct musical progenitor of thrash metal.
 When speed metal first emerged as a genre, it increased the tempos that had been used by early heavy metal bands, while retaining their melodic approaches.
 Influenced by hardcore punk, speed metal is very fast, abrasive, and technically demanding.
 Examples of speed metal include Dorsal Atlantica, Venom, Motörhead and Anvil.

 Symphonic metal

 Symphonic metal is a cross-generic style designation for the symphonic subsets of heavy metal music subgenres.
 It is used to denote any metal band that makes use of symphonic or orchestral elements.
 Symphonic metal bands can feature classically trained vocalists, in which case they can be attributed nicknames such as opera metal or operatic metal.
-Perhaps the most pioneering and prominent examples of symphonic metal bands are Swedish band Therion, Finnish band Nightwish, Italian band Rhapsody of Fire and Dutch bands Epica, Within Temptation and The Gathering.
+Examples of symphonic metal include Believer, Therion, Nightwish, Rhapsody of Fire, Epica, Within Temptation, and The Gathering.